richchapler/AzureSolutionsDocumentation/docs/AI_Interface.md

 Right-click on the project, select "Add" >> "New folder" from the resulting dropdown, and enter name "Helpers".

 #### Config.cs
-Create a new class and then replace the default code with:
+Right-click on the "Helpers" folder, select "Add" >> "Class" from the resulting dropdowns, enter name "Config.cs" on the resulting popup then click "Add".
+Replace the default code with:

 ```csharp
 using Azure.AI.OpenAI;